 What if you don’t like brine due to its saltiness?
-Opt for olive oil instead.
+You can go with some olive oil that you often use for cooking instead.
 In this method, it’s necessary to slice feta into little cubes.

 It’s okay to dip feta cheese with extra-virgin olive oil.
 It’s essential to use decent vegetable oil because its taste will penetrate the cheese.
 If you don’t want feta to have unwanted flavors, pick out 85% blended oil of any brand plus 15% olive oil.